- Location: Remote, Preference for West Coast (3 month contract)

-Hats: Assistant Producer, Junior Narrative Designer, Technical Scripter, QA Manager, Social Media Manager, Intern+
+- Hats: Narrative Designer, Technical Scripter, QA Manager, Social Media Manager, Assistant Producer

 We’re building a platform for interactive storytelling.
 It’s time we changed the way stories are created and published.
 We think individual creators should be able to pilot ideas, iterate off feedback/metrics, control how they monetize, and add visuals/interactivity to bring stories to life on mobile devices.

 While most studios are working on a couple games, we’re producing over 75 with an internal team of 5.
 We’re literally bursting with work and need help!
-We can’t promise it’s always going to be creatively challenging work (in fact much of it is entry-level, mundane stuff that we have not automated just yet).
-But if you blow us away, we can consider you for an in-house junior narrative designer position.
+We can’t promise it’s always going to be creatively challenging work (in fact some of it is entry-level, mundane stuff that we have not automated just yet).
+But if you blow us away, we can consider you for an in-house position.

-On a day to day basis you’ll be supporting the CEO and Lead Narrative Designer with a variety of tasks that may include:
+On a day to day basis you’ll be supporting the Lead Narrative Designer and other team members with a variety of tasks that may include:

 - Narrative: Playing stories in beta to find grammatical/flow errors as well as suggesting ways to improve their plots, characters, gameplay, or visuals.